 I love listening to podcasts.
-It makes a perfect background for many occasion.
+It makes a perfect white noise.
 But I mostly listen to it while commuting to work.
 It tends to make my commute feel productive. ... but I am not so sure.

-There are definitely content creators who add value to our personal and professional life.
-We learn new ideas and find new ways of thinking.
-But more importantly, we discover new people - new artists, entrepreneurs, thinkers and scientists.
-The content that allows us to discover a new set of ideas is the most valuable because it helps us broaden our own perspective and challenge our understanding.
-We get a chance to iterate on our own belief system and make it better.
+Definitely, there are podcasters who add value to our personal and professional development.
+We learn new ideas and find new perspective.
+But more importantly, we discover new artists, entrepreneurs, thinkers and scientists.
+We get a chance to review our belief system and improve it.

 But a few months ago, I noticed that podcasts weren't really adding any value.
-Basically, I was listening to the same set of people talking about the same things, debating about the same old topics and so on.
+I was listening to the same set of people talking about the same things, debating about the same old topics.
 I wondered why I was even listening.

 It seemed to reinforce my own eco-chamber.
 And that is dangerous in this day and age.
-The audio content, especially, in my view, has a strange ability to influence our thoughts.
-It can begin to sound like a voice of authority speaking to our soul from the sky.
+The audio content, especially, in my opinion, has a strange ability to influence our thoughts.
+It can begin to sound like a voice of authority speaking to our soul.
 Why is that?

 The audio content is different from image, video or text.
 Not in terms of the format but in a way we consume them.
 Text, video and image requires some level of commitment - but not audio.
 You can play the audio in the background or even in a distance and you can still hear it and make some sense of it.
 And it is this subliminal nature which causes it to be more impactful, especially when it is always on and you are listening to it on repeat.

 When the same song is playing in the background for hours, once it stops, even after many hours or days, it lingers in our head and suddenly we find ourselves humming it.
 It happens unconsciously.
 This doesn’t happen with other forms of content.
 They don’t automatically appear in our mind like music.
 And there is more.